samthebest/dump/work-flow-2.md

 # Fundamental Principles

  - To ensure that actions and history on the Task Tracker corresponds to actions and history in git
- - To ensure than a deployment to an environment corresponds to an action in the Task Tracker and git
+ - To ensure that a deployment to an environment corresponds to an action in the Task Tracker and git
  - Done means DONE! http://www.allaboutagile.com/agile-principle-7-done-means-done/
  - To ensure rollback is easy
  - To ensure hotfixing is easy